 - Slow when using OpenVPN

-Windscribe is an ideal Canadian VPN due to its generous free plan and server distribution.
+Windscribe is the best free VPN for Canada due to its generous free plan and server distribution.
 It has servers in over 110 cities, including four in Canada: Montreal, Toronto, Halifax and Vancouver.
 Even though it doesn’t allow you to choose a specific server in the locations, it assigns you a unique Canadian IP, allowing you to access restricted content when you travel abroad.

 Also, while Windscribe doesn’t deliver the speeds of ExpressVPN, it’s fast enough for most internet activities.
 Moreover, it has all the hallmarks of a secure VPN.
 Beyond the essential security tools, it also uses encapsulated connections, which provide an additional layer of encryption (to the already encrypted traffic) to protect your data.